 We digital marketers all hope to develop a well-crafted, customer-centric marketing plan.
 However, far too often, we start our process after the product is created and finalized.
 In reality, your marketing plans should really begin in partnership with your product developers.
+Industrial marketers should integrate marketing and product development to create something far more powerful and valuable.

 1. WHY YOU SHOULD INTEGRATE